 GM allegedly knew about the ignition switch defect as early as 2001, but failed to alert the public about the problem or issue a recall at that time.
 As reported by NBC News, in 2005 GM engineers developed a partial solution to the ignition switch problem that would only cost approximately $1 per vehicle, but the car company made a “business decision” not to implement the repair.

-Last week, the United States Department of Justice announced that it has opened a criminal investigation into why GM waited over ten years to issue the recall.
+Last week, the United States Department of Justice announced that it has opened a criminal investigation into why GM waited over ten years to issue the product liability recall.
 Furthermore, the Senate’s Consumer Protection Subcommittee will conduct a hearing regarding the delayed recall and the House Energy and Commerce Committee has launched an investigation regarding the timing of the recall.

 On Monday, GM recalled an additional 1.5 million vehicles because of mechanical problems unrelated to the ignition switch recall.
 The company also stated that it plans to take a $300 million charge for expenses related to the recalls.